The RISE Program is an introductory level program focusing on teaching the fundamentals of strength training, plyometrics, and movement.

 - Hands-On Coaching: This allows each athlete to be 100% clear on the expectation, tempo of training, and technique for each specific movements.

-We offer two different training programs for High School aged athletes:
+We offer two different training programs for Middle School aged athletes:

 Group Training: Customized training programs completed in a small group setting.
 We keep our group small so that we can guarantee our athletes are performing everything with correct form.
 In addition, small groups allow every athlete to receive personal coaching and individualized corrective exercises.
 Our groups are only for athletes who are dedicated to the program and the other members of the training group.
 We create an intense, motivating, and challenging training environment where every athlete can thrive.